 A Short Course in Archaeological Dating - About Archaeology

 A short course on the various dating methods used in archaeological science over the centuries.
 Part 1: Relative Dating.

 Scientific Dating of Archaeological Sites and Artifacts

-How old is it?
-Over the 150 years of the discipline of scientific archaeology, researchers have used many different ways to determine how old an artifact or ...
+Over the 150 years of the discipline of scientific archaeology, researchers have used ...
+Archaeomagnetic dating is a method of assigning a date to a fireplace or ...